 The Project Read Office is located in room 215 of the Provo City Library at Academy Square.
 Enter the library from the front doors facing University Avenue (West side of the library) and then turn left.
 Our office is the third door on the left.

-The Project Read Office is open from 10:00 am to 8:00 pm Monday through Thursday and 10:00 am to 4:00 pm Friday.
+The Project Read Office is open from 10:00 am to 8:00 pm Tuesday through Thursday and 10:00 am to 4:00 pm Friday.
 Other hours are available by appointment.
-Unfortunately, there are only two employees who work the front desk and there are times when neither one can be in the office (even during the above-stated office hours).
+Unfortunately, due to limited staff availability there are times when no one can be in the office (even during the above-stated office hours).
 At those times, a note will be left on the door to advise patrons of when the office will reopen.

-Project Read charges a $20 annual commitment fee and $20 refundable book deposit fee to students.
+Project Read charges a $20 annual fee and a one-time $20 material fee for students.
+Volunteers are asked to pay the material fee in order to check out materials from the Project Read library.
 Textbooks can be checked out through the Project Read Office or purchased for a nominal fee.
+The material fee is refundable if materials are turned in in good condition and basic participating requirements are met.

 Project Read does not teach English classes; however, over half of Project Read’s students are not native English speakers.
 Because Project Read requires a basic English speaking competency before a student can enter the program, those students who do not meet this requirement are referred to an ESL program and invited to come back and retest in six months.
 After acquiring a basic English speaking competency, students can enroll in Project Read.